Child Health Symposium

 - Learn more about the child health research happening in our community

-- Network and build relationships and collaborations with others (e.g., youth, families, students, service providers, educations, researchers) in our community in the area of child health
+- Network and build relationships and collaborations with others (e.g., youth, families, students, service providers, educators, researchers) in our community in the area of child health and well-being

-Keynote address, clinical and research presentations, panel of athletes
+Keynote address, clinical and research presentations, panel of speakers

 Fees: The Child Health Symposium is FREE.
 Limited spaces are available.
-Please register by May 10.
-A catered lunch is provided.
+Please register by May 10

 The deadline to register is May 10.